Party leaders wish Scotland team and Tartan Army luck at Euro 2024

 Scotland’s political leaders have joined together to send their best wishes to the men’s football team ahead of Euro 2024.

-Steve Clarke’s team are due to take on Germany on Friday evening in the opening game of the tournament, with tens of thousands of members of the Tartan Army having made the trip to Munich to cheer on their heroes.
+Steve Clarke’s team will take on Germany on Friday evening in the opening game of the tournament, with tens of thousands of members of the Tartan Army having made the trip to Munich to cheer on their heroes.

 First Minister John Swinney will attend the match, and he said he is looking forward to “being present to encourage the Scotland team”.